Back to Home

 - Access your personal data and receive a copy

-- Know the retention period or criteria for determining it
+- Know the retention period for your data

 7.2 Right to Rectification